What does Accreditation mean?

 The Mark of Quality

-The Commission for the Accreditation of Birth Centers (CABC), using the standards of the American Association of Birth Centers (AABC), provides support, education, and accreditation to developing and existing birth centers.
+The Commission for the Accreditation of Birth Centers (CABC) provides support, education, and accreditation to developing and existing freestanding birth centers and Alongside Midwifery Units.

 The AABC Standards for Birth Center

-Select one of the nine standards, to see some examples of what the CABC reviews during accreditation.
+Select one of the seven standards, to see some examples of what the CABC reviews during accreditation.

 - The birth center respects the health care rights of all clients, including privacy and follows standard HIPAA practices.